Dentistry Jobs in UK

 The ORE Part 2 further consists of four components.

-This primarily involves the preparation and restoration of teeth, but may also include other procedures that will assess your operative skills.
-Candidates are asked to perform three procedures over a period of three hours.
+- An operative test on a dental manikin (DM):- This primarily involves the preparation and restoration of teeth, but may also include other procedures that will assess your operative skills.
+Candidates are asked to perform three procedures over three hours.

 You will be able to appear for ORE Part 2 four times.
 The result will be sent to you via Email within Approx. 20 days from the date of the exam.
 After passing Part 2 you will be eligible to apply for registration with GDC.